 So, I think the point is made.

 For sweetness, try to replace these sugar sources with very ripe fruit, even in cooking or baking.
-How about apple, pear, bananas?
+How about dates, apple, pear, bananas?
 Definitely a lot healthier than some maple syrup.

 - 125 first foods baby can eat without teeth

 - 10 reasons baby is not eating solids

 - 33 powerful tips to put an end to picky eating